 - Though you are able to post different types of content, there is only one format for sponsored posts.

 - You have the option to display your sponsored post content in both the desktop news feed and mobile news feed.

 In the end, it’s quick and easy to create sponsored post content as there are less choices for you to make than there would be with a Facebook ad campaign.
 To get the most out of your sponsored posts, focus on boosting content that has already gained some traction with your audience.
 That way, you know that the content you are promoting resonates with your fans and followers.

 Facebook Ads: What You Need to Know

 Now that you know what Facebook sponsored posts are and how they work, let’s talk more about advertising on Facebook.
 Facebook ads have become an important part of the modern business’s social media marketing strategy.
-Not only are Facebook ads affordable, but Facebook’s sophisticating targeting capabilities also make it easy for small businesses to optimize their social ad budget by reaching the most relevant audiences.
+Not only are Facebook ads affordable, but Facebook’s sophisticated targeting capabilities also make it easy for small businesses to optimize their social ad budget by reaching the most relevant, custom audiences.

 To get started creating a Facebook ad, you will need to go into the Facebook Ad Manager platform.
 Once you’re ready to create your first ad, you will choose from a number of objectives for your ad campaign.
 The objective that you choose will help determine what type of ad format and placement is appropriate for your Facebook ad campaign.

 When you use Facebook Ads Manager to create a new ad, you’ll be prompted to choose from one of these objectives, based on your campaign goals.

 While Facebook sponsored posts have one placement option – in the news feed – Facebook ads allow you to choose from a variety of placements.
 These include right column ads, Instagram ads, and mobile ads